-The contents of the National Certificate: Aerodrome Control compares favourably with the two qualifications provided by New Zealand who use the same systems and apply the same practices as South Africa.
+The contents of the National Diploma Air Traffic Control compares favourably with the two qualifications provided by New Zealand who use the same systems and applies the same practises as South Africa.
 Similarly, this South African qualification compares well with vocational learning presented by the USA; also considering that the USA is a major international air traffic service provider that controls high traffic volumes.
 Likewise countries in Asia have comparable learning programmes.
-This is also the case when considering the Zimbabwean curriculum based programme.
+This is also the case when considering the Zimbabwean curriculum based programmes.
 Within the African continent South Africa is regarded as one of the leaders in the Air Traffic Control field, considering that learners from most Sub-Saharan and SADEC Countries are trained by South African agencies.

-This qualification and unit standards provide for a holistic approach to the learner ensuring the development of the whole person as compared to the others which focus on a more narrow occupational approach.
+Of specific importance is to note that this qualification and unit standards provide for a holistic approach to the learner ensuring the development of the whole person as compared to being confined to a specific and narrowly defined task.